acemod/ACE3/wiki/development/coding-guidelines.md

 ```

 ### 1.3.
 Stringtable
-All text that will be displayed to a user shall be defined in a `stingtable.xml` file for multi-language support.
+All text that shall be displayed to a user shall be defined in a `stringtable.xml` file for multi-language support.

 - There shall be no empty stringtable language values.
 - All stringtables shall follow the format as specified by [Tabler](https://github.com/bux578/tabler){:target="_blank"} and the [translation guidelines](http://ace3mod.com/wiki/development/how-to-translate-ace3.html){:target="_blank"} form.